 September 19, 2014 // 9:00am — 3:50pm

 This symposium will address relevant urban issues over the past two decades.
 It serves to bridge past museum research with current initiatives and renew the community relationships that are crucial to the Museum’s work.

 The Wilson Center's Brazil Institute, Mexico Institute and Middle East Program, in partnership with the Georgetown Journal of International Affairs hosted an event on social media and it's impact on social movements.

 The Wilson Center's Mexico Institute, in collaboration with The Institute of Economics and Peace, was pleased to host a discussion on the challenges and opportunities for building a more peaceful society in Mexico.

 September 08, 2014 // 12:00pm — 2:00pm

 The Woodrow Wilson Center's Mexico Institute hosted Enrique Jacob Rocha, the first director of Mexico's new National Entrepreneurship Institute (INADEM), to discuss the state of innovation and entrepreneurship in Mexico as well as the activities being undertaken by the government to foment them.
 His presentation was followed by commentary from Alberto Saracho, Executive Director of Fundación Idea.

 July 31, 2014 // 9:00am — 10:30am

-The Woodrow Wilson Center’s Mexico Institute and Freedom House are pleased to invite you to a discussion of the impact of the Telecom Reform.
-A panel of leading thinkers will discuss the telecommunications reform and its implications for freedom of expression, as well as the ongoing debate about the reform’s secondary legislation.
+The Woodrow Wilson Center’s Mexico Institute, in collaboration with Freedom House, hosted a discussion of the impact of the Telecom Reform.
+A panel of leading thinkers discussed the telecommunications reform and its implications for freedom of expression, as well as the ongoing debate about the reform’s secondary legislation.

 June 30, 2014 // 10:00am — 11:00am